 If you love to scramble (I do) hike the ridge of Anboto.
 There is plenty of camping to be found here, however the nearest town to find accommodation would be Durango or Vittoria-Gaztiez.

-Though this climbing area is small, it’s the perfect place for families to go on a climbing adventure.
+Though the climbing area Galdames is small, it’s the perfect place for intermediate climbers or families to go on a scenic climbing adventure.
 This adventure holds ultimate off-the-beaten-path-ness and the views of the Spanish countryside will leave you swooning for Spain’s climbing.
 In general, this area has easy climbing which makes it perfect for kids (and adults).

 The climbing area is huge but you can click here and download the online guidebook and see other info about the crag.
-Though the guidebook is not very clear and I’d recommend a climbing book, the area has fantastic views of a large monolith in the distance.
+Since the guidebook is not very clear, I’d recommend a climbing book.
+Whether you you have a guidebook or not, it’s still worth a visit because the area has fantastic views of a large monolith in the distance.

 Playa de San Martin, Asturias